Intercountry Adoption

 United Republic of Tanzania

-Exercise increased caution in Tanzania due to crime, terrorism, and targeting of LGBTI persons.
+Exercise increased caution in Tanzania due to crime, terrorism, and targeting of LGB persons.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Exercise increased caution in Tanzania due to crime, terrorism, and targeting of LGBTI persons.
+Exercise increased caution in Tanzania due to crime, terrorism, and targeting of LGB persons.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Reconsider Travel To: